 Non Plastic Beach

-Non Plastic Beach is an Oxfordshire based brand trying to eliminate single-use plastic from our lives providing a lot of products that contain no plastic.
-Their toothpaste tablets come in a cardboard box and an optional storage tin.
-Non Plastic Beach Toothpaste Tablets come in 60 and 240 packs.
+Oxfordshire based brand Non Plastic Beach is trying to eliminate single-use plastic from our lives providing a lot of products that contain no plastic.
+Non Plastic Beach Toothpaste Tablets come in a cardboard box with an optional storage tin.
+Also packs of 60 and 240 are available to purchase.
 At £4.17 per 100 tablets, it’s one of the cheapest toothpaste tablets that contain fluoride.

 Georganics is a Sussex based dental brand founded in 2014.
 It is the only brand that doesn’t sell a fluoride-added version of their product.
 Georganics Fluoride-free Toothpaste Tablets come in a jar of 120 tablets or a paper box of 720 tablets.
 If you buy a 12-month supply of tablets (720 pack) in one go it is the cheapest option at £2.76 per 100 tablets.
 If you are buying Georganics tablets you can save by getting an 8.8% cashback from TopCashback using my referral link.
 You can also find Georganics on Amazon which may be cheaper if you get free delivery as an Amazon Prime member.